Chain-in-Tree: Back to Sequential Reasoning in LLM Tree Search: Experimental Setup

 \paragraph{Base LLMs.} Our main experiments use \textbf{Qwen3-32B-AWQ}, the strongest open-source model that fits on a single 40GB GPU at the time of writing.
 We also evaluate with \textbf{LLaMA3-8B-Instruct} as a small language model (SLM), consistent with prior findings that SLMs more clearly reveal the benefits of inference-time search \citep{anonymous2024mutual,zhang2024restmcts}.
 However, RAP requires a completion-style interface, while chat-formatted models (Qwen3-32B-AWQ, LLaMA3-8B-Instruct) enforce a \texttt{(role, content)} structure incompatible with RAP’s design.
 Therefore, we use the completion model \textbf{LLaMA3-8B} for RAP.
 See Appendix~\ref{app:no_chat_in_rap} for details.
 The parameters for LLM inference, including GPU specifications, decoding temperatures, and maximum output token limits, are detailed in Appendix~\ref{app:llm_params}.

-\paragraph{Evaluation Settings.} In total, we consider 14 configurations: \begin{itemize} \item 3 base-LLM settings (Qwen3-32B for all roles; LLaMA3-8B for all roles; LLaMA3-8B for LITS roles with Qwen3-32B for BN roles) $\times$ 2 frameworks (ReST-MCTS, ToT-BS) $\times$ 2 datasets (GSM8K, Math500) = 12 settings. \item Plus RAP with LLaMA3-8B (all roles) on both datasets = 2 additional settings. \end{itemize} The mixed setting (Qwen3-32B for BN roles only) is included to evaluate the impact of BN evaluator quality.
+\paragraph{Evaluation Settings.} In total, we consider 14 configurations: \begin{itemize} \item 3 base-LLM settings (Qwen3-32B for all roles; LLaMA3-8B for all roles; LLaMA3-8B for LITS roles with Qwen3-32B for BN roles) $\times$ 2 frameworks (ReST-MCTS, ToT-BS) $\times$ 2 datasets (GSM8K, Math500) = 12 settings. \item Plus RAP with LLaMA3-8B (all roles) on both datasets = 2 additional settings. \end{itemize} \red{CiT does not require a separate BN model.} The mixed setting (Qwen3-32B for BN roles only) is included to evaluate the impact of BN evaluator quality.

 \paragraph{Metrics.} Efficiency is measured by: 1) number of output tokens, \red{2) number of invocations,} 3) wall-clock runtime of $\text{LLM}_{\mathrm{policy}}$, and 4) total runtime.
 Accuracy is measured using a lightweight number-only evaluator adapted from RAP \citep{hao-etal-2023-reasoning}, extended with string-to-number normalization and a fallback verification step (via Qwen3-32B) to ensure robustness in parsing numeric answers embedded in text.